ponkio-o/set-terraform-matrix/README.md

 |`token`             |`GITHUB_TOKEN` (permissions `pull-request: write`) or [PersonalAccessToken(PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)|`GITHUB_TOKEN`                        |

 ### Action outputs
-The working directory i outputs as an array.
+The working directory outputs as an array.
 If `target:all` is specified, the following array is output.
 ```bash
 ["envs/dev","envs/stg","envs/prod"]
 ```